timescale/docs/timescaledb/tutorials/analyze-bitcoin-blockchain/analyze-blockchain.md

 ORDER BY 1
 ```
 ![Average miner revenue per block, plotted over the last day](https://assets.timescale.com/docs/images/tutorials/bitcoin-blockchain/miner_revenue_per_block.png)
-(THIS CHART NEEDS AN UPDATE - larger time frame?)

 To make the chart more interesting, add the BTC-USD rate to the analysis
 and increase the time range: